treeverse/lakeFS/docs/integrations/aws_cli.md

 # Using lakeFS with AWS CLI
 {: .no_toc}
-The [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) is a unified tool to manage your AWS services.
+The [AWS Command Line Interface](https://aws.amazon.com/cli/){: .button-clickable} (CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.